Neural-Model-Augmented Hybrid NMS-OSD Decoders for Near-ML in Short Block Codes: Motivations

+For short high-rate codes, the UDEs of NMS decoding--where all parity-check constraints are satisfied but the decoding is incorrect--occur with non-negligible probability, especially in the low- to medium-SNR regime, due to the limited minimum distance.
+In a hybrid NMS-OSD architecture, such UDEs degrade the FER performance because escaping detection by NMS subsequently prevents the triggering of OSD.
+To address this issue, we propose a UDE detection NN model that decides whether to accept or reject an NMS decoding even when all parity-check constraints of $\mathbf{H}$/$\mathbf{H}_o$ are satisfied.
+That is, the UDE model arbitrates the NMS decoding based on the trend of the available distance trajectory during iterative NMS decoding.

-The detector processes the discrepancy sequence and outputs probabilities of acceptance $p_a$ and rejection $p_r$.
-A margin $m_g = p_a - p_r$ serves as the decision threshold that balances performance and complexity.
-Unlike direct thresholding, the proposed model requires no noise variance estimation, ensuring robustness across SNRs.
+As shown in Fig.~\ref{fig:ude_nn}, the proposed three-layer UDE model adopts the softmax activation function to output a binary probability distribution: acceptance probability $p_a$ and rejection probability $p_r$.
+A predetermined margin $m_g = p_a - p_r$ serves as the decision threshold, and its variation can impact the balance between performance and complexity.
+Compared to direct thresholding on distance, the proposed model--trained at a specific SNR point--achieves robust performance across all SNRs of interest.
+We postpone the training of the UDE model to the subsection below for comparison with other models.

-For the BCH (63,45) code with $(I_s,I_r,I_m)=(9,2,4)$ at ${\rm SNR}=2.6$~dB, Fig.~\ref{fig:ude_1a} shows that, without UDE detection ($m_g=-1$), UDEs contribute an FER of 0.049, nearly one-third of the total FER of 0.161.
-Increasing $m_g$ reduces the UDE fraction but introduces false negatives, i.e., correct decodings incorrectly rejected, which adds a surplus FER relative to the $m_g=-1$ baseline.
-Importantly, Fig.~\ref{fig:ude_1b} demonstrates that a detector trained at ${\rm SNR}=2.6$~dB remains effective when tested at ${\rm SNR}=1.5$~dB.
+For the BCH (63,45) code with $(I_s,I_r,I_m)=(9,2,4)$ at ${\rm SNR}=2.6$~dB, where $I_r$ measures the redundancy degree of $\mathbf{H}_o$, Fig.~\ref{fig:ude_1a} shows that when validating at the same SNR as training, without UDE detection (denoted by $m_g=-1$), UDEs contribute an FER of 0.049--nearly one-third of the total FER of 0.161.
+Increasing $m_g$ reduces the UDE fraction but introduces false negatives (i.e., correct decodings incorrectly rejected), which adds an excess FER relative to the $m_g=-1$ baseline.
+Importantly, Fig.~\ref{fig:ude_1b} demonstrates that the model remains effective when testing is performed at a far drifted SNR of $1.5$~dB.